 5-valve model, dual-wave 5" speaker, magic eye on some

 The models 24 and 25 from Radio Corporation of New Zealand were sold under at least 5 brands (Courtenay, Pacific, Stella, CQ and the newly minted RCNZ house-brand Columbus).
-The cabinet design was unusual, and featured a symetrical layout with the edge-lit dial on the left and an edge-lit glass plate showing Australian stations on the right.
+The cabinet design was unusual and featured a symmetrical layout with the edge-lit dial on the left and an edge-lit glass plate showing Australian stations on the right.
 At least one Columbus model has been found in Australia so these were probably exported, and the dial would have been to give it some local flavour.